 Excel VLOOKUP Function

-VLOOKUP is an Excel function to lookup and retrieve data from a specific column in table.
+VLOOKUP is an Excel function to look up data in a table organized vertically.
 VLOOKUP supports approximate and exact matching, and wildcards (* ?) for partial matches.
-The "V" stands for "vertical".
-Lookup values must appear in the first column of the table, with lookup columns to the right.
+Lookup values must appear in the first column of the table passed into VLOOKUP.

-- value - The value to look for in the first column of a table.
+- lookup_value - The value to look for in the first column of a table.

-- table - The table from which to retrieve a value.
+- table_array - The table from which to retrieve a value.

 - range_lookup - [optional] TRUE = approximate match (default).
 FALSE = exact match.